-Working out at home can be quite convenient, right?!
+Workout out at home can be convenient, right!?

 It can be so convenient that it doesn’t happen and instead you end up sitting on the couch watching 12 episodes of The Office.
 Def not hating on the Office…love me a good Netflix binge.
 HOWEVER!
 Stick to your commitments and hold yourself accountable to workout at home.